 It is possible to set up section breaks in Microsoft Word to account for the three different types of page numbering while keeping the entire dissertation in one file.

-Please note that any page that contains a large chart, graph or image that has a "landscape" orientation must still have a page number in the same location as all other pages.
-This page number should be placed so that, if the page is rotated to a "portrait" orientation and therefore matches all the other page numbers in a printed copy of your dissertations.
+Please note that any page that contains a large chart, graph or image that has a "landscape" orientation must still include a page number in the same location as all other pages.
+This page number should be placed so that, if the page is rotated to a "portrait" orientation, the number appears centered at the bottom.
 These individual pages may then be oriented "landscape" within your PDF file if you wish, to make them easier to read.

 If a part of the dissertation is a reproduction that has already been paginated in another source (e.g. a journal article), page numbers must be added as described above, running continuously with page numbers in the rest of the dissertation.

 10-point Arial or 12-point Times New Roman are the preferred fonts; however, any legible serif or sans-serif standard font may be used, as long as it is roughly equivalent in size.
 Script or ornamental fonts should not be used.
 The font should be uniform throughout the text, although a separate font or a slightly smaller size may be used for footnotes, tables, graphs or appendices, pagination, the abstract, and the table of contents.
 All fonts must be embedded in the PDF file.